buqeye/fast-few-body-bayesing/README.md

 # fast-few-body-bayesing

+The corresponding arXiv publication can be found [here](https://arxiv.org/abs/2104.04441).

 This package is built to calculate posterior probability distributions for three-body low-energy constants at next-to-next-to-leading order (NNLO) in chiral nuclear forces.
 Eigenvector continuation (EC/ Ritz Method)